 Create a website from scratch, no technical experience required.
-Use your website for blogging, freelancing, writing, authoring, side hustling, podcasting and so much more.
+Use your website for blogging, making money, freelancing, writing, authoring, side hustling, podcasting and so much more.

 What you’ll have by the end of this page

 - A self-hosted WordPress site, the best all-around choice